List of recurring The Simpsons characters: Maude Flanders

 Maude Flanders, (voiced by Maggie Roswell, Pamela Hayden in "A Star Is Burns", understudied by Marcia Mitzman Gaven between 1999 and 2000) is the first wife of Ned Flanders, and the mother of Rod and Todd.
 While she was not employed outside the home, Maude was a busy homemaker and advocate for children, whose innocence was often sullied by cartoon violence, liberal education, and the insidious influences of popular culture.
 Although she spent much of her free time in prayer, reading the Bible, and helping out her husband at the Leftorium, she let her hair down for the occasional dinner parties at the home of her neighbors, the Simpsons.
 Homer often made statements insinuating his attraction to Maude.
 In the season 2 episode "The War of the Simpsons", Homer ogled Maude's cleavage at a dinner party, which resulted in him and Marge going to marriage camp.

 In the season 11 episode "Alone Again, Natura-Diddily", Maude was killed by a T-shirt cannon at the Springfield Speedway when Homer ducked at the last second to pick up a bobby pin on the ground.
 She was knocked off the grandstand and her timely rescue was delayed because Homer had parked in the ambulance zone.
 Ned was devastated by her death.
 One of the most controversial moments in the show among fans, this kill-off was met with strong criticism but was decided by the show's producers to open new story lines for the series.
 The character was voiced by Marcia Mitzman Gaven at that time.

 Roswell returned to The Simpsons in 2002 after reaching a deal with producers to allow her to record her lines from her home in Denver.
 Since returning, she has voiced Maude in flashbacks and as a ghost.

 Maude's ghost appears in the opening sequence for "Treehouse of Horror XIII", and during the credits of "Bart Has Two Mommies" she is seen in heaven with Bob Hope and God.
 She appears through flashbacks in "Dangerous Curves", "Take My Life, Please", "Postcards from the Wedge" and "Fland Canyon".
-She had a small role in "Treehouse of Horror XXII", and she appeared as a ghost in the couch gag for season 23 episode "Them, Robot".
+She had a small role in "Treehouse of Horror XXII", and she appeared as a ghost in the couch gag for 23rd-season episode "Them, Robot".
 Maude once again appears in Bart's dream-state in "Flanders' Ladder" where she plays a more pivotal role, and is almost successful in her desire for revenge against Homer.
-She also appears in season 31 episode 9 "Todd, Todd, Why Hast Thou Forsaken Me?", as well as in season 32 episode 16 "Manger Things".
+She also appears in season 31's "Todd, Todd, Why Hast Thou Forsaken Me?", as well as in season 32's "Manger Things".